makerspace/slack-bots/README.md

-# Project Title
+# Makerspace slack bots

-Slack bots used for Stockholm Makerspace
+Slack bots used at Stockholm Makerspace

-## Description
+## Usage

-The bots can do various things and answer questions
+Requires various environmental variables to be used for the Slack and Trello api.
+You also proably want to change things in local_settings.py.

 ### Dependencies